CBD is a compound that is growing in popularity with all demographics regardless of, gender, age, and even species! But just how safe is CBD really?

-CBD doesn’t seem to have any adverse effects on mother or the development of her baby, however much more research needs conducting.
+CBD doesn’t seem to have any adverse effects on the mother or the development of her baby, however much more research needs conducting.

 CBD Ayslum’s extraction and production process

-The Hemp that CBD Asylum uses to produce our CBD isolate and Water soluble CBD is grown in both the US and Europe to ensure year round harvesting and availability.
+The Hemp that CBD Asylum uses to produce our CBD isolate and Water-soluble CBD is grown in both the US and Europe to ensure year-round harvesting and availability.
 It is all certified Organic and lab tested.

 The CBD isolate used to produce all CBD Asylum products except the Pro Shot and Nano Shot is produced from certified organic Hemp and extracted using C02 which is a much cleaner extraction method than potentially toxic solvents such as Butane.

 Ultimately, other than smokable forms which are age restricted to over 18’s.
-All other forms of consuming CBD is considered safe for adults, children and even pets.
+All other forms of consuming CBD is considered safe for adults, children, and even pets.
 All mammals, all vertebrates in fact, as they all have an Endocannabinoid system (ECS) that has been left deficient by decades of prohibition and the removal of Hemp and Cannabis from the Earth’s food chain.